 The NVIDIA SHIELD comes with either 16GB or 500GB of storage, depending on the model.
 The 500GB model is obviously recommended if you plan to store media on the internal drive so that you have lots of space.

-The Accessing SHIELD Storage article covers the several ways of accessing the internal storage to browse and create new folders, and access the logs.
+The Accessing SHIELD Storage article covers the several ways of accessing the internal storage to browse or create new folders and access the logs.

 Related Page: Accessing SHIELD Storage